c4pt0r/slides/2024/scalability/slides.md

   - Adding more nodes to handle increasing data volumes (e.g., TiDB can handle up to 1 PB)
 - **Throughput Scalability:**
   - Increasing QPS and TPS to handle more queries and transactions (e.g., e-commerce platform during sales events)
+  - Maintain SLAs as you scale your system

 ---